 ABOUT

-Skeeter Davis' best known songs include "The End Of The World" (1963), "I Can't Stay Mad At You" (1963), and "A Dear John Letter" (1965, with Bobby Bare).
-She also charted numerous hits on the Country charts from 1958-1976 and recorded many duets with Bobby Bare and George Hamilton IV.
+Skeeter Davis (December 30, 1931 - September 19, 2004) was a highly acclaimed and veteran country singer and songwriter with a great deal of crossover appeal who became famous during the early 1960s.
+Her best known songs include "The End Of The World" (1963), "I Can't Stay Mad At You" (1963), and "A Dear John Letter" (1965, with Bobby Bare).
+A longtime member of the Grand Ole Opry, she scored numerous other hits on the Country charts from 1958-1976 that include duets with Bobby Bare and George Hamilton IV.

 MERCHANDISE